Sexual intercourse without consent — from 1 June 2022

 1. The accused had sexual intercourse with the complainant

-This element concerns the nature of the act alleged in the indictment.
-The Crown must prove beyond reasonable doubt that an act of sexual intercourse occurred.
+The first element concerns the nature of the act alleged in the indictment.
+The Crown must prove that the act of sexual intercourse occurred.

-Sexual intercourse includes [describe the relevant act of intercourse from the definition in s 61HA(1) and summarise the evidence relied upon by the Crown
+Sexual intercourse includes [describe the relevant act of intercourse from the definition in s 61HA(1) as referred to below:

 - (a)